ibm-cloud-architecture/ibm-cloud-stencils/README.md

 # IBM Cloud Visio Stencils

 Welcome to the IBM Cloud Visio Stencils.
-PREVIEW stencils and other Stencils are subject to change.
+PREVIEW stencils and other stencils are subject to change.
 Groups are introduced with the Visio stencils to help organize diagrams.

 ## Components